FRC-Team-3140/Rookie-Bot-2024/README.md

+Note: All commits are made by Grace (GP), I keep forgetting to write my initials sorry...

-# Team 3140 - [Robot Name]
+# Team 3140 - Jackbot

-  Welcome to the repository for Flagship 3140's rookie bot code for the 2024 FRC season.
+  Welcome to the repository for Flagship 3140's Jackbot code for the 2024 FRC season.
 This README provides an overview of our robot, its subsystems, and how to use this codebase.

 ## References